-We have audited the consolidated financial statements of Niagara Catholic District School Board ("the Board"), which comprise the consolidated statement of financial position as at August 31, 2019, and the consolidated statements of operations, changes in net debt and cash flow for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of Niagara Catholic District School Board ("the Board"), which comprise the consolidated statement of financial position as at August 31, 2020, and the consolidated statements of operations and accumulated surplus, changes in net debt and cash flow for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated financial statements present, in all material respects, the financial position of Niagara Catholic District School Board as at August 31, 2019, and its results of operations, its changes in net debt, and its cash flows for the year then ended in accordance with the basis of accounting described in Note 1 to the consolidated financial statements.
+In our opinion, the accompanying consolidated financial statements present, in all material respects, the financial position of Niagara Catholic District School Board as at August 31, 2020, and its consolidated results of operations, its consolidated changes in net debt, and its consolidated cash flows for the year then ended in accordance with the Financial Administration Act supplemented by Ontario Ministry of Education memorandum 2004: B2 and Ontario Regulation 395/11 of the Financial Administration Act.